Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/get-started.rst

   player 1, and ``Pid.P2`` is player 2.
 You could use methods ``.is_player1()``
   and ``.is_player2()`` to check the value of ``pid``.

-Let's try to build an agent that keeps normal attacking until there's no dices for it.
+Let's try to build an agent that keeps normal attacking until there's no dice for it.

 There are many ways to implement such an agent, let's get started with the way